thisisrajat/radio-reddit/readme.md

 ####Todo

  * Create shorthand for station names.
-Who want to type all..
+Who want to type it all..
  * Handle more errors, like the WindowsError with VLC's path.
  * Take music player name or path (for windows guys) and stream radio on it :smile: